Think about the thoughts racing through your mind today:

 What is good legal website content?

-Good law firm content marketing comes from lawyers who know their clients.
+Good content marketing comes from lawyers who know their clients.
 Not just their clients’ jobs and hobbies, but why their clients have those jobs and hobbies.

 The best attorney website content comes from knowing why people do what they do.